radiovisual/metalsmith-rootpath/readme.md

 ```

 :sunglasses: **Now all the files and templates in your Metalsmith build have a `rootPath` variable assigned to them!**
-I am using the handlebars template in the examples below, but you can use your template language of choice, or access
+I am using the handlebars template langauge in the examples below, but you can use your template language of choice, or access
-the rootPath value from the file's metadata in anyway you like.
+the rootPath value from the file's metadata anyway you like.

 ## Examples